dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.3b7

+### The event server is restored even when the stop request fails
+`async_setup` stops the hub's event server for the duration of the bus build and switches it back on afterwards.
+Both calls sat in the straight line of the setup, so anything raising in between -- a truncated inventory, a failed device registration, a timeout in `send_network_info` -- left the hub stopped.
+Home Assistant then retried the setup, hit the same failure, and the hub stayed silent across every attempt.

+The build now runs in a `try` with `reinit_hub(1)` in the `finally`.
+The stop itself is *inside* that `try`, which goes against the usual shape -- one acquires outside, so that nothing is released that was never taken.
+It does not hold here: `reinit_hub` is a request over the wire with a twelve-second timeout, and a lost reply says nothing about whether the hub carried the command out.
+The stop is therefore ambiguous, and an ambiguous acquisition has to be matched by an attempted release.
+A `reinit_hub(1)` reaching a hub that never stopped simply restarts a running event server.

+Ported from the core integration (home-assistant/core#174185), where the same boundary was found by review.
+The core version has no `send_network_info` and no stream-name seeding in the guarded block; the sequence is otherwise identical.

+Two tests pin it: the build failing, and the stop request itself failing.

 ## v3.4.3b6

 ### The ekey decoding moved into the library